Bariatric (weight loss) surgery can help you say “Goodbye” to obesity forever and improve your lifestyle.

 Lifestyle Changes to Adopt Before Surgery

-Before you undergo weight loss surgery, it becomes important to assess how you perceive food, as well as how you eat, and what you eat.
+Before you undergo weight loss surgery, it becomes important to assess how you perceive food, how you eat and what you eat.

 A nutritional evaluation can help.

-Your bariatric surgeon will usually hook you up with a nutritional expert who can assess your dietary concerns.
+Your bariatric surgeon usually hooks you with a nutritional expert who can assess your dietary concerns.

 This expert is concerned with the foods that make up your diet.